Skip to main content

 New Content ItemThe Internet of Things (IoTs) is undoubtedly having a significant impact on the healthcare sector; there are potentially a myriad of benefits to the industry via networks of digital devices collecting, transmitting and storing health data without the need human-to-human or human-to-computer interaction.

-BMC Digital Health is calling for submissions to our Collection on novel developments involving IoT technologies aimed at enhancing healthcare, including, but not limited to, the prediction and diagnosis of health conditions, treatments, patient monitoring and healthcare delivery in general.
-Research exploring the streamlining of healthcare resources and the global impact of IoT technology on healthcare will also be considered.
+BMC Digital Health called for submissions to a Collection on novel developments involving IoT technologies aimed at enhancing healthcare, including, but not limited to, the prediction and diagnosis of health conditions, treatments, patient monitoring and healthcare delivery in general.
+Research exploring the streamlining of healthcare resources and the global impact of IoT technology on healthcare were considered.

-Please email Alison Cuff, the inhouse editor for BMC Digital Health, (alison.cuff@biomedcentral.com) if you would like more information before you submit.
+Please email Alison Cuff, the inhouse editor for BMC Digital Health, (alison.cuff@biomedcentral.com) if you would like more information.